HolmQ84/TestExamSubjects/src/Readme files/4 - Test activities.md

 ***
 ### Code reviews
-Also known as peer review, referees to a software quality assurance activity, where one or several people checks a program, mainly by reading parts of the source code. - At least one of the people must not be the code's author. the other people are called reviewers.
+Also known as peer review, referees to a software quality assurance activity, where one or several people checks a program, mainly by reading parts of the source code. - At least one of the people must not be the code's author, the other people are called reviewers.\
+Be aware of author bias

 Code reviews are done to ensure
 - Better code quality.